 It is reported by HopperHQ's propriety and public data analysis that Selena Gomez makes about $550,000 for one sponsored Instagram post.

-In a world dominated by social media stars, celebrities, bloggers and YouTubers, it’s not surprising at all that brands are turning to social media influencers for promotion and meaningful exposure.
-That’s because a person is most likely to rely on a stranger’s judgment than the claims from the actual brand.
+In a world dominated by social media stars, celebrities, bloggers, and YouTubers, it's not surprising at all that brands are turning to social media influencers for promotion and meaningful exposure.
+That's because a person is most likely to rely on a stranger's judgment than the claims from the actual brand.
+Besides that, collaborating with social media influencers gives you better outreach towards the audience in your marketing funnel than you doing it as a brand on your own.

 Seeking out influencers on the internet might be overwhelming due to its sheer expanse, but it is possible to make your search more relevant and focused by using the existing networks first.
-You can look at your own followings, ask your coworkers, do a lot of research based on your requirements and look for content creators whose followings are engaged.
+You can look at your own followings, ask your coworkers, do a lot of research based on your requirements, and look for content creators whose followings are engaged.
+Cracking the various search engine techniques and paid ad campaigns is one way to hit the right audience.

-You don’t have to shell out a lot of money to create the most effective marketing campaign.
-The key is to look for people who get more likes, comments and shares than a famous celebrity influencer whose posts may reach thousands of fans but is less effective in terms of engagement.
+You don't have to shell out a lot of money to create the most effective marketing campaign.
+The key is to look for people who get more likes, comments, shares as well as are capable of creating good content than famous celebrity influencers whose posts may reach thousands of fans but do not get any engagement.

 Ensure your brand stands out and provides value to the customers when approaching the ideal influencers.
-Keep in mind that these people get approached often, so you need to establish a connection and state what’s in it for them.
-And remember, transparency and authenticity is the key.
+Keep in mind that these people get approached often, so you need to establish a connection and state what's in it for them.
+And remember, transparency and authenticity is the key to an authentic content marketing plan.

 AI Will Take You Places